reverse0x90/edCTF/README.md

 edCTF can then be accessed via http or https your host machine.

 ### Local
 You can also install edCTF locally, assuming you're using something similar to Ubuntu or Debian.
+Dependancies that are not listed above are installed using aptitude.

-Simply run the production setup script:
+To deploy edCTF, run the production setup script:
 ```
 ./scripts/production.bash
 ```
 edCTF can then be accessed via http or https your host machine.

+## Admin Panel
+The admin panel is shown on the left after login.

+If more technical changes are required, the django admin interface can be accessed at ```/djangoadmin/```.